aids generally require the wearer to make some manual adjustments

 |Phonak's goal is to improve the quality of life of people with hearing loss.
 Phonak is the innovative force in hearing acoustics.
 With our creative solutions, we strive to overcome technological limitations - so that all people are able to hear, understand and fully enjoy life's rich landscapes of sound.|

-thinking and design with solid technology - all based on deep
+original thinking and design with solid technology - all based on

-connecting people and changing lives.
-We believe being able to hear the
+people and changing lives.
+We believe being able to hear the world

 |These three companies combined have products that can address any hearing loss configuration.
 As technology advances the above list may change.|